remziorak/HDL_Assignment_Solutions/README.md

-# HDL_Assignment_Solutions
+# HDL Assignment Solutions
-Assignment solutions  for Hardware Description Languages for FPGA Design course
+This repository includes assignment solutions  of Hardware Description Languages for FPGA Design course which provided by University of Colorado Boulder on Coursera.